MSDiehl/game-watcher-ai/README.md

 # game-watcher-ai
 This AI is going to be specifically tailored to watching gameplay and making comments on it using OpenAI api and Elvenlabs.
 This is currently trying to make for all games but moved on to make a more minecraft specific one.
+You currently need to set up your own API key for ElevenLabs and OpenAI, if you don't have access to a visual model in OpenAI then this will not work.